Pallikaris/Operating-Systems/README.md

 I chose to implement structure and terminology corresponding to Operating Systems Theory.

-The 2 similar projects are directory that implements inversion and directory that implements inheritance.
+The 2 similar projects are   :
+<br /> 1.]The directory that implements inversion
+and
+<br /> 2.]The directory that implements inheritance.

 //##
 At directory inversion the main scheduling algorithm ( preemptive) , divides time to timeslots.